Shane Wilson (racing): 2012

 Bowyer left RCR for Michael Waltrip Racing in 2012, and after the team decided to close down the No. 33 car and go from four full-time Cup cars to three that year, Wilson reunited with Harvick and became the crew chief of his No. 29 Cup Series car.
 Harvick had requested the removal of his 2011 crew chief, Gil Martin, in favor of Wilson for 2012 after two consecutive third-place finishes in the standings.
 After he and Harvick struggled for most of the season, Wilson was reassigned and Martin returned as Harvick's crew chief in August after the Bristol Night Race.
 Wilson would then become the interim crew chief for Paul Menard's No. 27 car after Menard's crew chief, Slugger Labbe, was suspended.
 For the final three races of the season, Wilson replaced Drew Blickensderfer as Jeff Burton's crew chief on the No. 31 car.
 As a result, Wilson crew chiefed for all three of RCR's Cup cars at one point or another during the 2012 season.

 2018: JGL Racing and Fury Race Cars

 Wilson served as crew chief for Kaz Grala after leaving Richard Childress Racing.
-Wilson and Grala finished 2018 with 2 top 5's and 5 top 10's.
+Wilson and Grala finished 2018 with two top-fives and five top-tens.